Re-Vitalize Corporate Communications Using the Trump Approach

 Face it: the world of corporate communications is pretty unimaginative and bland.
 It could use some rejuvenation.
 And now, this is possible thanks to the cutting-edge communications techniques used by the ranting Commander-in-Chief Donald Trump.

-No need for any more staid, predictable, stage-managed shareholder meetings and sincere-sounding Letters from the CEO.
-Corporate communications professionals should take charge and re-design their annual shareholder’s meeting, shareholders’ letters and even corporate earning guidance notes to the equity analysts who follow your corporation using the new, proven Trump communications style.
+There is no need for any more staid, predictable, stage-managed shareholder meetings and sincere-sounding Letters from the CEO.
+Corporate communications professionals should take charge and redesign annual shareholders’ meetings, shareholders’ letters, and even corporate earning guidance notes for the equity analysts who follow your corporation using the new, proven Trump communications style.
 This is the chance to make your corporation great again.
+Below are some suggestions on revamping your corporate communications messages to make them more Trumpian.

 Corporations will benefit from using Trump’s cutting-edge executive communications style.
 It can make your corporation great again.

-If you want to avoid having a double standard between the behavior of the nation’s top executive and CEOs of corporations, than corporations should just lower their standards until they meet those of the Commander-in-Chief.
+Suppose you want to avoid a double standard between the behavior of the nation’s top executives and corporate CEOs.
+In that case, corporations should lower their standards until they meet those of the former Commander-in-Chief.

 Let’s take the case of lying.
-A recent study found that about 60% of what Trump says is lies and 78% are “mostly false.”
-This is why your CEO now can say with a straight face that sales are up 80% year over year, and that you are acquiring competitor companies in China and Japan.
+A recent study found that about 60% of what Trump says is lies, and 78% are “mostly false.”
+This is why your CEO can now say with a straight face that sales are up 80% yearly and that you are acquiring competitor companies in China and Japan.
 Does this have to be true?
-Well, those places are pretty far away and chances are no one will find out for a while.
+Well, those places are pretty far away, and chances are no one will find out for a while.
 Besides, those details are for someone else to figure out.

-How about that new factory you are definitely building in Ohio that will immediately need 900 new workers starting at $30 an hour?
+How about that new factory you are building in Ohio that will immediately need 900 new workers starting at $30 an hour?
 It will be opened in the next few months.
-Just don’t tell anyone you are operating on lunar Chinese and Mayan sunspot-based calendars.
-But whenever the new place opens, everything it makes it will be Made in America, regardless of where it really is made.
+Don’t tell anyone you are operating on lunar Chinese and Mayan sunspot-based calendars.
+But whenever the new place opens, everything it makes will be Made in America, regardless of where it is made.

 Or better yet, for real macho corporations, follow the approach used by corporations in Michael Clayton, Erin Brokovich, or the true story of Karen Silkwood and go for the lethal goon squads that kill opponents who sought to protect innocent citizens from polluting corporations.